71st Regiment of Foot, Fraser's Highlanders: Reorganisation

 On 30 April 1782, the War Office notified Sir Guy Carleton, Commander in Chief of British forces in North America, that due to the death of Lieutenant General Fraser, the two battalions of the 71st were to be formed into two distinct units, the 71st Regiment under the command of Colonel Thomas Stirling of the 42nd Regiment, and the Second 71st Regiment under the command of the Earl of Balcarres who was appointed a Lieutenant Colonel Commandant.
 The latter unit was to be augmented by recruits to be raised in the Highlands of Scotland.
 All private men currently serving in both battalions in America, whether prisoners of war or not, were to be appointed to the new 71st Regiment, as were additional companies at Newfoundland, while additional companies in Britain were to be attached to the Second 71st.
 The newly organized 71st, consisting of 12 companies, was to continue in service in America, while the commissioned and non-commissioned officers of the Second 71st were to set sail for Britain at the first opportunity.

 The two new 71st companies remained in South Carolina until the final evacuation of Charleston on 18 December 1782.
 The officers of the Second 71st set sail for England in the 203-ton ship Moor, while the remaining men of the 71st Regiment, numbering only 189, were to sail on the 319-ton ship Sally bound for Jamaica.
 Some of the ships leaving Charleston were bound for St. Augustine, Florida, and it appears likely that at least one member of the 71st was shipwrecked at that port, as archaeologists from the Lighthouse Archaeological Maritime Program have discovered a pewter button from a 71st Regiment uniform on a shipwreck site that appears to date to the 1782 evacuation of Charleston.
 The regiment was disbanded in Scotland in 1786.

 Uniform

-The regiment wore trews bearing a standard military tartan officially known as 'Government' but more commonly called "Black Watch" today.
-Accoutrements included a cartridge box worn around the stomach.
+The regiment's beating orders called for a uniform very similar to the 42nd Regiment of Foot.
+It included a diced bonnet, short red coat with white facings (collar, lapels, and cuffs) and white lace with a red worm, a Government Sett kilt, and diced hose.
+The kilt and hose were typically only worn while in garrison.
+In the field, the regiment wore the standard British Army gaitered trousers.
+In the summer, they were made of linen.
+In the winter, they commonly wore brown wool trousers, though in the winter of 1779/1780, they wore tartan trousers made from their old kilts.
+While issued swords and sword belts, the swords were left in storage and the sword belt was used to carry the bayonets.
+Accoutrements included an 18 round cartridge box worn around the stomach, as well as a pouch worn over the shoulder.